-Users

-emre Add New User Add/Edit User

-Username: Password :

-Password(again) :

-is Admin: Permissions: Read Only Read/Write Metrics Only
+Add/Edit User Add New User Username: Password(again): is Admine: Permissione: Read Only Read/Write Metrics Only Users Permissions: • Read Only Read/Write Metrics Only Username: Password : Password(again) : Save • Read Only Save

-Save

 To add a user to the system, specify the username, email and password in the Add/Edit User part of the page.
 If the user to be added will have administrator privileges, select the isAdmin checkbox.
 The Permissions field has the following checkboxes: